-- The shelf tag will also list whether the book is required, recommended or optional and also provides the new, used, and if applicable, rental book price.
+The shelf tag will also list whether the book is required, recommended or choose one (different versions of required materials) and also provides the new, used, and if applicable, rental book price.

 How do I find my textbooks in the online store?

-- Another means of finding textbooks is to search by course.
+Another means of finding textbooks is to search by course.
 This method requires the user to enter the term, department, course and section for each class enrolled.
-A user may begin entering the information from the Bookstores homepage.
+A user may begin entering the information from the Bookstores homepage by clicking on ‘Textbooks’.

 How do I use financial aid or loan funds in the bookstore?